-To help companies master DSCSA compliance exceptions, we augmented our core Compliance for DSCSA solutions with TraceLink Serialized Product Intelligence, and our new Supply Chain Work Management for Compliance Exceptions solution.
-SCWM for Compliance Exceptions enables pharmaceutical manufacturers, wholesale distributors, and other parties to rapidly identify, onboard, and engage supply chain partners in a multienterprise process to intake, triage, and resolve both internal and external issues associated with compliance exceptions.
-The solution provides a single, centralized location for cross-functional and crosscompany users to collaboratively resolve compliance exceptions and capture insights into the current and historical status of exceptions, speeding resolution.
+To help companies master DSCSA compliance exceptions, we augmented our core new Supply Chain Work Management for Compliance Exceptions solution.
+SCWM for and other parties to rapidly identify, onboard, and engage supply chain partners in a multienterprise process to intake, triage, and resolve both internal and external issues associated with compliance exceptions.
+The solution provides a single, centralized location for cross-functional and cross-company users to collaboratively resolve compliance exceptions and capture insights into the current and historical status of exceptions, speeding resolution.